 Jamilah Foucher and Benoît Bardy EuroMov Digital Health in Motion University of Montpellier 700 Av.
 Pic Saint Loup 34090 Montpellier, France

+To

+Aasia Khanum

+Associate Editor, IEEE Access

-Dr. Khanum,
+Dear Dr. Khanum,

 Thank you for your time in reviewing our paper submission.
-We would normally respond to the reviewer's comments without contacting the Editor, however it is unclear how to incorporate the major concern of reviewer 2.
-We believe that there are inaccuracies in reviewer 2's main concern and we are worried that if we responded to these inaccuracies normally in our paper revision, we may have less opportunity for publication success than if we discussed these concerns with a neutral party (before submitting the revision) to help us to reconfirm and interpret how to best respond.
+We are now preparing our revision incorporating the reviewers’ recommendations.
+We would normally respond to the reviewer's comments without contacting the Editor, however it is unclear how to incorporate the major concern of Reviewer 2.
+We believe that there are inaccuracies in Reviewer 2's main concern (and this may be due to some unclear sections of our text), and we are worried that if we responded to these inaccuracies normally in our paper revision, we may have less opportunity for publication success than if we discussed these concerns with you (before submitting the revision) to help us to reconfirm and interpret how to best respond.

 Reviewer 2's major concern implies that she/he believes that we used the physical disorientation and motion detection performance measures as features for an ML model, because she/he recommends using Deep Learning to improve the relationship between the measures.
 However, in the paper we state that we only use transformations of joystick sensor data as features for ML and DL models (see section III.ANALYSIS D. CLASSIFICATION MODELS, FEATURE & LABEL CREATION), and the motion detection performance measures are model labels; physical disorientation measures are not used for modeling.
 This paper only states that we investigated physical disorientation as a potential feature/marker for future ML/DL modeling using statistical analysis.

-We used a conventional questionnaire to measure a physical disorientation score called SSQ disorientation; we used a questionnaire to measure physical disorientation because questionnaires are commonly used in the aviation industry for monitoring SD.
+We used a well-known conventional questionnaire to measure a physical disorientation score called SSQ disorientation; we used a questionnaire to measure physical disorientation because questionnaires are commonly used in the aviation industry for monitoring SD.
 The physical disorientation measure consisted of two scalar values per participant, obtained by a questionnaire before and after the whole-body experiments.
 Motion detection performance categories from 1 to 10 were assigned per trial per participant, as shown in Figure 4.
 Across participants we calculated the mean of trial counts for two negative and positive physical disorientation questionnaire categories and four motion detection categories.
 Using statistical analysis, we compared the eight coupled physical disorientation and motion detection categories, and no statistical significance was found.

-Since reviewer 2 is advising us on a situation that does not exist or that is not true, how do we address his/her major concern in the revision?

-Additionally, reviewer 2 says that our 2-layer Neural Network (NN) model that is a Deep Learning model in the scikit-learn python toolkit is not a sufficient Deep Learning model.
+Additionally, Reviewer 2 says that our 2-layer Neural Network (NN) model that is a Deep Learning model in the scikit-learn python toolkit is not a sufficient Deep Learning model.
 However, he/she does not state why the model is insufficient for their liking or how we should improve it so it will be acceptable to them in the future revision.
 From our professional perspective, considering our data size, a 2 to 4 layer NN is typically used; we do not have Big Data for this dataset so a many layer 'deep' NN model was not needed.

-If the reviewer's advice is not clear, how do you recommend that we address his/her concern about which Deep Learning model to execute for the revision?
-If we select a Deep Learning model again of our choice for the second revision, reviewer 2 could reject the work again based on their disapproval of the selected Deep Learning model even-though the focus of the paper is about comparing 8 predictive models/label & feature selection for Spatial Disorientation and dataset creation using psychophysical experimentation.
+What we could propose is to (1) mention this discussion and our feeling about Reviewer 2’s main comment in the authors’ response accompanying the revision.
+In the revised version, we could (2) be clearer about the relation between motion detection and physical disorientation as it is in our analysis to avoid the current misunderstanding, (3) dig deeper in the discussion about how to further investigate this relation through deep learning models in future research.